 The block diagram for the Parallel-86 is shown below.

 The LM4780 provides the output power and is controlled by an LME49710 precision audio op-amp.
 This topology results in a composite amplifier where the small signal performance is controlled almost entirely by the LME49710 precision amplifier.
 The composite amplifier will, thus, exhibit vanishingly low distortion, stellar power supply rejection, and have a sonic signature very close to that of an LME49710.

 Observant readers will notice that this topology is eerily similar to that of the Modulus-86.
 The topology of the Parallel-86 is indeed derived from the Modulus-86 Rev. 2.0.
 The Parallel-86 uses the two channels of an LM4780 in parallel to provide higher output power and the higher output current needed to drive low-impedance loads.
-This also makes the Parallel-86 a good candidate for bridged or BTL amplifiers.
 The power section of the amplifier was optimized to ensure proper load sharing between the two sections of the LM4780.
 Note that the ballasting resistors are inside the global feedback loop, hence, the output impedance of the Parallel-86 is extremely low.
 This results in a high damping factor and firmer bass.

 To avoid capacitors in the direct signal path, a DC servo was implemented.
 The DC servo uses an OPA2277 opamp, selected for its stellar DC performance.
 The DC offset on the output of the Parallel-86 is typically below 200 µV.
 The DC servo in the Parallel-86 uses third-order filtering.
 This enables a fast settling time of only ten seconds while simultaneously maintaining stellar THD at 20 Hz.